What is a Sugar Glider & Where did they come from?

 With that in mind, here are TWO important reasons why getting your new little buddy(ies) from Pocket Pets™ is the right thing to do:

-- is inspected by a licensed Veterinarian – who specializes in Sugar Glider care – before being delivered to its new home; and
+- is inspected by a licensed Veterinarian – who specializes in Sugar Bear care – before being delivered to its new home; and

 - comes with a WRITTEN health guarantee.